6 breathable face masks to wear while exercising

 Just a heads up: Because the brand is reusing fabric from yoga wear, you can't choose specific colors and patterns, but it's definitely worth it for a more sustainable mask option.

 Koral uses the same antimicrobial performance fabric to make its face masks as its activewear, which means they're stretchy and fast-drying.
 It also provides UV protection.
-After wearing this mask out on a jog or walk, you can toss it in the wash, since the mask is machine-wash friendly.
+After wearing this mask out on a jog or walk, you can toss it in the wash, since this reusable mask is machine-wash friendly.

 What to look for in face masks for exercise